ramezyouakim/BinanceTask/README.md

 ## Intro
 Technical Challenge React Native

-Please contact me if there is any issues running the project Please note that there is no icons added to the bottom tab bar (so it's not a bug)
+Please contact me if there is any issues running the project

+Please note that there are no icons added to the bottom tab bar (so it's not a bug)

-Please note since this a task and no atomic commits was used more about [atomic commits](https://en.wikipedia.org/wiki/Atomic_commit#:~:text=In%20the%20field%20of%20computer,is%20said%20to%20have%20succeeded.)
+Please note since this is a task and no atomic commits were used more about [atomic commits](https://en.wikipedia.org/wiki/Atomic_commit#:~:text=In%20the%20field%20of%20computer,is%20said%20to%20have%20succeeded.)
 # Before You run

 1- make sure you have the [environment setup](https://reactnative.dev/docs/environment-setup)